Decolonial-AI/www/content/posts/decolonial-Foresight-1/index.md

 ---
-> We wrote this essay safely indoors, while listening to [We’ve Landed by Tony Allen & Hugh Masekela (Absence dub remix)](https://www.youtube.com/watch?v=TGU1UGwKbiM).
-This essay series is an alternative exploration of the paper [Decolonial AI: Decolonial Theory as Sociotechnical Foresight in Artificial Intelligence](https://link.springer.com/article/10.1007/s13347-020-00405-8#Sec4). \
+> This essay was written safely indoors while listening to [We’ve Landed by Tony Allen & Hugh Masekela (Absence dub remix)](https://www.youtube.com/watch?v=TGU1UGwKbiM).
+This essay series is an alternative exploration of the paper [Decolonial AI: Decolonial Theory as Sociotechnical Foresight in Artificial Intelligence](https://link.springer.com/article/10.1007/s13347-020-00405-8#Sec4).
+It is one of many to come, and from many others, to experiment with the decolonial. \
-> -- Firefighting, _Shakir Mohamed_
+> -- _Shakir Mohamed_
 >